CRC32C and Installing crcmod

 Debian and Ubuntu

 To compile and install crcmod:

-sudo apt-get install gcc python-dev python-setuptools sudo easy_install -U pip sudo pip uninstall crcmod sudo pip install -U crcmod
+sudo apt-get install gcc python-dev python-setuptools sudo pip uninstall crcmod sudo pip install --no-cache-dir -U crcmod

 To compile manually on macOS, you will first need to install XCode and then run: